-Part VI.
-SAMPLING AND REPORTING REQUIREMENTS:
+Part V. SAMPLING AND REPORTING REQUIREMENTS:

-Refer to each outfall's derivation and discussion of limits section to review individual sampling and reporting frequencies and sampling type.
-Additionally, see Standard Conditions Part I attached at the end of this permit and fully incorporated within.
+See Standard Conditions Part I attached at the end of this permit and fully incorporated within.

 ELECTRONIC DISCHARGE MONITORING REPORT (EDMR) SUBMISSION SYSTEM:

 The U.S. Environmental Protection Agency (EPA) promulgated a final rule on October 22, 2015, to modernize Clean Water Act reporting for municipalities, industries, and other facilities by converting to an electronic data reporting system.
 This final rule requires regulated entities and state and federal regulators to use information technology to electronically report data required by the National Pollutant Discharge Elimination System (NPDES) permit program instead of filing paper reports.
 To comply with the federal rule, the Department is requiring all permittees to begin submitting discharge monitoring data and reports online.